 It may seem counterintuitive, but the days when we’re the busiest, most rushed and most frantic are the days we most need meditation.

-Short meditation is better than no meditation!
+Short meditations is better than no meditation!
 Don’t fall into the trap of thinking that you need to meditate for an hour, or even half an hour or even fifteen minutes in order to “really” meditate.
 If all you can squeeze in is a minute or two, that’s okay.

-1. Basic Breath Awareness.
+1. Basic Breath Awareness

 You can do this anytime during the day or night and even just a minute or two will make a noticeable difference.
 Sit in a comfortable position with eyes closed, taking three or four long, deep, cleansing breaths.
 Then, focus as much attention as possible on the sensations of your inhale going in and exhale going out.
 Slow the breath down.
 When you notice that you’ve drifted into thought, kindly and silently say “thinking” and return to the breath.

-2. Sleeping Dragon Meditation.
+2. Sleeping Dragon Meditation